I Felt a Funeral in My Brain Analysis and Summary for Study Guides.

 Yet, as so often with an Emily Dickinson poem, the meaning is not – cannot – be as straightforward as this.
 The funeral suggests the loss of something, but is it reason and sanity that are lost, or is it reason and sanity that kill off something else?
 Who, or what is this ‘Funeral in my brain’ for?
 The poem withholds this information.

 What’s more, a funeral is traditionally a solemn and sober affair, formal and orderly: more evocative of sensible reason than wild irrationality.
-If irrationality (or madness) had broken through and taken over instead, wouldn’t we expect something more chaotic and disorderly to be going on than a funeral, with the mourners ‘seated’ and the mind going ‘numb’?
+If irrationality had broken through and taken over instead, wouldn’t we expect something more chaotic and disorderly to be going on than a funeral, with the mourners ‘seated’ and the mind going ‘numb’?

 I Felt a Funeral, in My Brain Analysis